How to Hide Out of Stock Products on Shopify (4 Methods)

-If you run a Shopify store, you know the frustration: a customer lands on your collection page, gets excited about a product, clicks through — and discovers it’s out of stock.
-That’s a lost sale and a bad experience.
+If you run a Shopify store, you’ve watched this happen.
+A customer lands on a collection page, spots something they like, clicks through, and it’s sold out.
+That’s a lost sale, and it leaves a bad impression.

-Why You Shouldn’t Just Leave Out-of-Stock Products at the Top
+Why Out-of-Stock Products at the Top of Collections Hurt Your Store

 Method 1: Manually Hide Products in Shopify Admin

-The simplest approach is to manually set out-of-stock products to “Draft” status in your Shopify admin.
+The simplest fix is to flip out-of-stock products to “Draft” status in your Shopify admin.

 How to do it: